-The University will work cooperatively with any student who experiences sexual or interpersonal misconduct to promote their health, well-being, and physical safety, and to make available accommodations within the educational, living, and/or work environment.
-These measures can be requested regardless of whether an individual makes a formal University complaint or contacts law enforcement.
-The Title IX coordinator, dean of students, or Drake Public Safety can assist with providing interim and protective measures once they are notified of the situation.
+The University will work cooperatively with any student to promote their health, well-being, and physical safety, and to make available accommodations within the educational, living, and/or work environment.
+These supportive measures can be requested regardless of whether an individual makes a formal University complaint or contacts law enforcement.
+The Title IX Coordinator can assist with providing supportive measures once they are notified of the situation.

 For example, changes to academic, living, transportation, and/or working situations may be requested and will be arranged if reasonably available.
 In addition, counseling, advocacy, health services, referral for disability services, and assistance in notifying appropriate local law enforcement can be coordinated, if desired.
 Finally, safety planning can be discussed, including University no-contact or no-trespass orders.

-These measures may be available from the Title IX coordinator, dean of students, or Drake Public Safety under any of the following circumstances:
+These measures may be available through the Interim Title IX coordinator under any of the following circumstances: